glomatico/gttrl/README.md

   ...
   ```

 - **`playcookie`**: Manually enter a play cookie and game server.
 You can get your play cookie and game server by enabling the `print_play_cookie_and_server` option with one of the other login modes.
-In theory, you can share your play cookie with other people to let them play on your account without giving them your username and password.
+In theory, you can share your play cookie and game server with other people to let them play on your account without giving them your username and password.